 First, the linear foot rule refers to the predetermined parameters of space or weight that a truck can hold.
-It is stated in many freight contracts that the carrier is not responsible to pinwheel the freight.
+It is stated in many freight contracts that the carrier is not responsible for pinwheeling the freight.
 Pinwheeling refers to turning a pallet 90 degrees so two pallets can fit next to one another in the truck.
-Although this may seem mundane, it?s crucial that shippers properly communicate how their freight will be loaded onto the truck since it directly affects how shipments will fit in the space available.
+Although this may seem mundane, it’s crucial that shippers properly communicate how their freight will be loaded onto the truck since it directly affects how shipments will fit in the space available.
 Unless special arrangements are made with a carrier, the shipper is responsible for loading their freight onto the truck exactly as specified.
-Below are 3 tips to avoid breaking the linear foot rule:
+Below are three tips to avoid breaking the linear foot rule:

 The easiest way to avoid confusion is to understand what type of trailer your freight will ride in.
 Depending upon the carrier and truck, you will be working with different dimensions.
 For example, some carriers use two different size trailers for LTL shipments.
-Knowing exactly which size trailer you will be using, will help you determine your available space.
+Knowing which size trailer you will be using will make it easier to determine your available space.

 Who says logistics has to be complicated?
 We certainly didn’t.
 Contact the Ascent team to learn more.